How to Smoke a Turkey

 "This is a great recipe for smoked turkey," says Doug Kacsir.
 "A barbecue grill is nearly impossible to cook a large bird.
 A smoker is best for this.
 I prefer hickory chips or hickory wood.
 Hickory generates a more even smokiness than other woods, and it does not matter whether the wood is green or seasoned.
 Mesquite, if not well seasoned, will generate a creosote type coating because of the sap that oozes out of the wood while cooking."

+This recipe is for smoked turkey made on a grill.
 "Sweet and light, this is the easiest way to cook a big bird," says ABAYIFO.
 "It will be the best turkey you have ever had.
 The breast is moist and juicy, and the honey makes a great thin sauce.
 I hope you enjoy it as much as my friends and family do when I make it.
 I never have any leftovers!
 Enjoy!"

+You'll use a smoker for this recipe.
 "This is an easy-to-make recipe," says Glenn.
 "I've tried numerous others using colas, fancy pans, etc., but none come out near as good as this.
 Keeping it simple is the best way.
 Be sure to use a high-quality charcoal, so that it will burn for a long time.
 Turkey will be moist tender and smoky!"

 Want more?
 Check out our collection of Smoked Turkey Recipes.